-Plants that live in the ocean habitat.
-Plants that grow in marine water have mechanisms for tolerating its high salt content and for getting oxygen to the plant.
+Plants that live in the ocean have mechanisms for tolerating its high salt content and for getting oxygen to the plant.
 A few marine plants grow near the shore and in shallow water, but some can be found far from land, in the open ocean.
 Where the plant thrives in the ocean depends on what elements that region provides.

 These shallow regions can be in coral reef areas, with sand that has slowly built up almost to the surface of the water, that feel like "the middle of the ocean"; you can stand in a seagrass meadow miles from the shore, but the water is only knee-deep.
-Seagrasses are of ecological importance because they provide food for manatee and sea turtles, store carbon and offer shelter for a variety of marine life.
+Seagrasses are kinds of plants with ecological importance because they provide food for manatee and sea turtles, store carbon, and offer shelter for a variety of marine life.

 Red mangroves (Rhizophora mangle) grow offshore with their roots constantly submerged, whereas white mangroves (Laguncularia racemosa) grow in intertidal areas with their roots alternating between submersion and exposure as the tide rises and fall.
 In mangroves, aerial roots provide oxygen to the plant, while submerged roots stabilize shorelines during storms and provide a nursery for crustaceans, fish and endangered species of sea turtles.

 Phytoplankton are algae that are abundant in open ocean water.
 They float near the water’s surface where they filter nutrients from the water and gather sunlight to photosynthesize.
 Phytoplankton are important to the ocean environment because they produce a large portion of the oxygen used by other marine species, and, indeed, all organisms on earth, and they are a food source for many aquatic species.

-Kelp, like all algae and in contrast to plants, does not have roots; instead it is held in place by a root-like holdfast and small air bladders at the base of each blade that allow it to float vertically in the water.
+Kelp, like all algae and in contrast to most kinds of plants, does not have roots.
+Instead it is held in place by a root-like holdfast and small air bladders at the base of each blade that allow it to float vertically in the water.
 (Anatomical features like roots and seeds are unique to plants; adaptations that allow plants to efficiently live on land.)
 Kelp is of importance because it provides food and shelter to a vast number of marine species and researchers use it to understand other ecological processes.